Tanz0rz/haxe-fmod/docs/index.md

 FMOD's own documentation at [fmod.com/docs](https://www.fmod.com/docs/2.03/api/welcome.html) describes every FMOD function, type, and guide.
 The [fmod.com extension](guides/extension.md) adds a Haxe tab to each of them with the haxefmod signature.
 Every haxefmod method that wraps an FMOD function keeps the FMOD name.
 A page there maps directly onto a class here.

-These pages cover only what the library adds: setup, the helper class, the runtime layer, handle conventions, engine components, and the command line.
+These pages cover only what the library adds.
+That is setup, the helper class, the runtime layer, handle conventions, engine components, and the command line.

 ## Three tiers